relishinc/dill-pixel/apps/docs/examples/hello-world/README.md

-## dill pixel "Hello world"
+# My Dill Pixel Application

+## Development

-Run `npm install` to install the dependencies and `npm run dev` to run the game locally.
+- run `npm install` to install dependencies

-Run `npm run build` to build the game for production.
+- run `npm run dev` to start the vite development server
+- make changes to the code
+- see them reflected at http://localhost:3000